nevir/eslint/docs/developer-guide/nodejs-api.md

 * `cache` - Operate only on changed files (default: `false`).
 Corresponds to `--cache`.
 * `cacheFile` - Name of the file where the cache will be stored (default: `.eslintcache`).
 Corresponds to `--cache-file`.
 Deprecated: use `cacheLocation` instead.
 * `cacheLocation` - Name of the file or directory where the cache will be stored (default: `.eslintcache`).
 Correspond to `--cache-location`
+* `cwd` - Path to a directory that should be considered as an current working directory

 For example: